Getting Your Value

 Known as a “comparative market analysis” (CMA) a good report will tell you the overall conditions of the market, market conditions of your town and neighborhood and identify the closest comparable homes that have sold.

 Try not to influence the final figure if you can help it.
-If an agent’s report seems to good to be true, it may be worth getting a second opinion.
+If an agent’s report seems to good to be true (or too low), it may be worth getting a second opinion.

 A good agent will be able to show you how they arrived at their figure clearly and concisely.